Main Photo by Jorge Fernández Salas

 2. With 3.3 million residents, Madrid is the second largest city in the EU after Berlin.

-4. A huge amount of Spanish language media content is produced.
-Around 20,000 residents work in the film and TV industry.
+4. Around 20,000 of its residents work in the capital´s film and TV industry.

 OTHER SPANISH CLUBS

 Alavés, Almería, Athletic Bilbao, Atlético Madrid, Barcelona, Betis, Cádiz, Celta Vigo, Éibar, Elche, Espanyol, Getafe, Girona, Granada, Huesca, Leganés, Levante, Mallorca, Osasuna, Rayo Vallecano, Real Madrid, Real Sociedad, Sevilla, Valencia, Valladolid, Villarreal